 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, states, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”

-These five guidelines from the Creve Coeur memory care team at Compassionate Nursing Services can help protect both you and your senior loved ones from health complications this holiday season and beyond:
+These five guidelines from Compassionate Nursing Services, trusted providers of in home care in Creve Coeur and the surrounding areas, can help protect both you and your senior loved ones from health complications this holiday season and beyond:

 - Keep your eye on stress levels.
 Especially in light of the pandemic, most of us are experiencing more stress than usual, and the holiday season often exacerbates stress as well – leading us to turn to fatty or sugary comfort foods.
 In addition, stress itself can boost levels of cholesterol.
 Make time for relaxing activities, journaling, connecting with friends, and being deliberate regarding food choices.